HITB-CyberWeek/hitbsecconf-ctf-2021/writeups/sandbox/sandbox.writeup.md

 We have only two problems.

 1. We need to connect to the Docker socket from C program without any libraries installed.
 Fortunately, Docker socket has HTTP API.
-Example of program connecting to this API and creating some containers could be found at [../sploits/sandbox/program_template.c](sploits folder).
+Example of program connecting to this API and creating some containers could be found at [sploit folder](../sploits/sandbox/program_template.c).
 Some piece of code from there:

 ```(c)
 void create_hacking_container() {